tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 will either get down to steps sizes that do not feel overwhelming or you will identify the key aspect that you feel unsure about.

-For example the first step, to identifying all the description lines in the FASTA file, can be decomposed into the sub-steps below.
+For example, the first step to identify all the description lines in the FASTA file can be decomposed into the sub-steps below.

 1. Create a list for storing the description lines
 2. Iterate over all the lines in the input file